traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 `--tracing.elastic.serviceenvironment`:
 Sets the name of the environment Traefik is deployed in, e.g. 'production' or 'staging'.

-`--tracing.haystack`:
-Settings for Haystack.
-(Default: ```false```)

-`--tracing.haystack.baggageprefixheadername`:
-Sets the header name prefix used to store baggage items in a map.

-`--tracing.haystack.globaltag`:
-Sets a key:value tag on all spans.

-`--tracing.haystack.localagenthost`:
-Sets the Haystack Agent host.
-(Default: ```127.0.0.1```)

-`--tracing.haystack.localagentport`:
-Sets the Haystack Agent port.
-(Default: ```35000```)

-`--tracing.haystack.parentidheadername`:
-Sets the header name used to store the parent ID.

-`--tracing.haystack.spanidheadername`:
-Sets the header name used to store the span ID.

-`--tracing.haystack.traceidheadername`:
-Sets the header name used to store the trace ID.

 `--tracing.instana`:
 Settings for Instana.
 (Default: ```false```)